George Webster (presenter): Career

-Webster then appeared with Bethany Asher in Bebe A.I., a sci-fi short which aired as part of the Oska Bright Film Festival in March 2022, in which he and Asher played a couple with Down's syndrome who were fighting to save an android baby they wanted to adopt.
+Webster then appeared with Bethany Asher in Bebe A.I., a sci-fi short which aired as part of the Oska Bright Film Festival in March 2022, in which he and Asher played a couple with Down syndrome who were fighting to save an android baby they wanted to adopt.
 He then played a telegram boy in The Railway Children Return.
 In 2022, he participated in that year's Strictly Come Dancing Christmas special, where he performed a Charleston to "Good News" from Nativity!
 The Musical.
 He and his dance partner Amy Dowden practiced for three weeks beforehand, as often as they could fit into Webster's schedule.
 His other competitors were Nicola Roberts, Larry Lamb, Rickie Haywood-Williams, Rosie Ramsey, and Alexandra Mardell, who won the episode.
 He later appeared on Casualty, where he played the drug dealer Josh Milner, and World on Fire, where he played Ted.
 On World Book Day 2023, he published an autobiography, This Is Me, which initially stemmed from the poem he read during his first day presenting on CBeebies.
 He subsequently signed a deal with Scholastic for two books co-written with Helen Harvey; the first, Why Not?, was published in 2024, while George and the Mini Dragon had been published by March 2025.
 In January 2025, Webster, Ben Cajee, and Maddie Moate were announced as presenters for series 14 of Something Special.